-- present fairly, in all material respects: - its financial position as at 30 June 2020; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public benefit Entity standards Reduced Disclosure Regime.
+- present fairly, in all material respects: - its financial position as at 30 June 2021; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand in accordance with Public benefit Entity standards Reduced Disclosure Regime.

-Our audit was completed on 4 September 2020.
+Our audit was completed on 13 August 2021.
 This is the date at which our opinion is expressed.

-The basis for our opinion is explained below, and we draw attention to the impact of Covid-19 on the Corporation.
+The basis for our opinion is explained below.
 In addition, we outline the responsibilities of the Board of Directors and our responsibilities relating to the financial statements, we comment on other information, and we explain our independence.